4 Things Prospective Home Buyers Should Know About Plumbing

 Serving the Greater Seattle Area

-Before signing a contract, potential homebuyers should know about every aspect of the house in question—from the foundation to the roof.
+Before signing a contract, prospective home buyers should know about each aspect of the house in question.
+Everything from the foundation to the roof.
 Being informed and knowing what to look for can mean the difference between a great real estate investment and a home disaster.
-For smart homebuyers, this includes having some basic knowledge of general plumbing.

-There are a few key pointers that signal whether or not a plumbing system is up to date or on its way out.
-The following list should guide every prospective homebuyer in the basics of general plumbing.
+For smart home buyers, this includes having some basic knowledge of general plumbing.
 Knowing what to look for in a plumbing system and having a basic knowledge of how it works is a substantial chunk of the home-purchase battle.

 1. Location of Shutoff Valves

-Before the purchase of a home, it’s the buyer’s responsibility to know not only where the main water shutoff valve is located, but also the location of each individual shutoff valve.
+Before the purchase of a home, it’s the buyer’s responsibility to know not only where the main water shutoff valve is located but also the location of each individual shutoff valve.
 Ideally, it’s essential that you test each shutoff valve to make sure it works properly and turns smoothly.

 A home’s main shutoff valve is usually located next to the water meter.
 Water meters are typically found in front of the house, near the curb.
 A tee-handle tool will be necessary to work the valve.
 Secondary valves for kitchen and bathroom sink faucets can be found at the base of each sink, usually under the cabinet.
 These can normally be opened and closed by hand.